epaillas/acm/docs/code/data.md

 The model error definition depends on the project, and is defined on each `acm.observable` project class.
 (For example, it can be defined as the mean of the difference between the model prediction and the data for the test set)
 :::

-The emulator error is saved in a `emulator_error/` directory, with a subdirectory for each statistic.
-The error is saved as a `<statistic>_emulator_error.npy` file, containing a dictionary with `bin_values` the bins values on which the emulator predicts the statistic, `emulator_error` the error on the emulator and `emulator_cov_y` the covariance array of the emulator error.
+The emulator error is saved in a `emulator_error/` directory, as a `<statistic>_emulator_error.npy` file, containing a dictionary with `bin_values` the bins values on which the emulator predicts the statistic, `emulator_error` the error on the emulator and `emulator_cov_y` the covariance array of the emulator error.

 ## Inference chains